In this post we look at the reasons why you keep getting injured and explain how to stop the frustrating cycle for good.

 If you want to see the impact previous injuries can have, rugby players are an excellent place to start.

-Meet Dominic.
-A former under 21 rugby international with a long list of injuries, as is common in this sport.
+Take Dominic, a former under 21 rugby international with a long list of injuries, as is common in this sport.

 What became clear is that the lingering effects of two old injuries; a severe ankle sprain on the same side as his problematic knee, and an ACL rupture on the opposite knee, had likely scuppered every attempt to rehab his knee thus far.